Amendab/data-analyst-amenda/README.md

 **Exploratory Data Analysis**

-**Project Title:**

-Urban Greenery Insights: An Exploratory Data Analysis of Bowhall Red Maple Trees in Vancouver
+**An Exploratory Data Analysis of Bowhall Red Maple Trees in Vancouver**